StoryTreeGames/windowing/README.md

-# Zig Native Window Library (ZNWL)
+# StoryTree Core

 This project serves as a part of a larger project to create a game engine from scratch.
 However, I strive to keep this library abstracted from the game engine and more generic.
 The initial focus of features may be around getting a minimal product for the engine, but I plan to expand the library to be generic and easy to use for any purpose.

-I am fairly new to Zig and it has been a few years since I last programmed in C/C++.
-With that in mind this project also serves as a learning tool for Zig, system programming, and open source.

-I hope to keep all my projects as open source and community based as possible.
 Any tips, PRs, and overall help are more than welcome.

-> ⚠️ Warn: This repo is currently exploratory and the API is subject to change with every merge into the main branch.
-To help with the volatile nature, this project will be split into a develop and a main branch.
+> ⚠️ Warn: This repo is currently exploratory and the API is subject to change with every merge into the main branch
+> To help with the volatile nature, this project will be split into a develop and a main branch.

 ## Goal

 A native windowing library cross-compiling without any fuss or problems to Windows, Linux (X11 + Wayland), MacOS, iOS, and Android.
+Supported platforms will include Windows, Linux (X11 + Wayland), MacOS; and will be expanded to Web, IOS, and Android in the future.

-The library is written in pure Zig with the only non zig portions being APIs to native system libraries.
-There is nothing wrong with using GLFW and other related libraries, I just want to try something new.
-This library will start off basic and naïve and grow to be smart, easy to use, and full of features.
+The library is written in as much pure Zig as possible to provide an easy to use API with minimal dependencies.
+There is nothing wrong with using GLFW and other related libraries, I just want to try to create something new.
+This library will start off basic and naïve and grow to be intuitive, easy to use, and full of platform specific opt in features.

-Hopefully this library will stay generic enough to be able to be used with most other libraries and projects like `Vulkan` and `ImGUI`.
+Hopefully this library will remain generic enough to be able to be used with most other libraries and projects like `Vulkan` and `ImGUI`.

-**References**
+## Requirements

+- **Linux**
+  - Packages: `wayland-protocols`, `libwayland-dev` (or a varant that provides wayland-scanner)

+## TODO

+- [ ] Windows
+  - [x] Queue the events and pop them when polling instead of having them instantly being sent to app handler
+  - [ ] Finish keyboard input to support dead keys
+  - [x] Query key
+  - [ ] Query Mouse
+  - [ ] Add gamepad, controller, joystick input
+  - [ ] Audio
+  - [ ] System Tray
+  - [ ] Owner Drawn menu bar for system theme colors?
+    - This can be difficult and error prone.
+Plain white background with black text should work for now.

+- [ ] Wayland
+  - [ ] Basic window creation
+  - [ ] Event listening and handling
+  - [ ] Query keys and input state
+  - [ ] Audio
+  - [ ] Notifications
+  - [ ] System Tray
+  - [ ] Title Bar + Menu

+- [ ] X11
+  - [ ] Basic window creation
+  - [ ] Event listening and handling
+  - [ ] Query keys and input state
+  - [ ] Audio
+  - [ ] Notifications
+  - [ ] System Tray
+  - [ ] Title Bar + Menu

+- [ ] MacOS
+  - [ ] Basic window creation
+  - [ ] Event listening and handling
+  - [ ] Query keys and input state
+  - [ ] Audio
+  - [ ] Notifications
+  - [ ] System Tray
+  - [ ] Title Bar + Menu

+## References

 - GLFW \(C\): https://www.glfw.org/docs/3.3/window_guide.html
 - Winit (Rust): https://github.com/rust-windowing/winit